roninoss/plugin-primitives/README.md

 ### `withResourceFile` 🤖 🍎

 Add a resource file to the project.
 Accepts an optional `parallelDir` parameter (which defaults to `plugins`) to specify a directory (relative to the project root) to place the file in.
-The parallel directory mirrors the `ios` directory structure.
+The parallel directory mirrors the `ios` or `android` directory structure.

 ```javascript
 withResourceFile(config, {